by Spencer Howard

 Mrs. Hoover frequently requested that Junge schedule more American artists rather than the European artists he preferred.
 Mrs. Hoover prevailed upon Junge, despite his disapproval, to program the American harpist Mildred Dilling, pianist and harpsichordist Lewis Richards, and violinist Albert Spalding.
 It helped that all three had performed extensively in Europe.

-Following a diplomatic dinner on January 8, 1931, a musicale featured pianist Vladimir Horowitz and soprano Claire Dux.
+Some of the foreign artists who appeared at the White House became American citizens.
+For example, one musicale featured Ukrainian pianist Vladimir Horowitz paired with German soprano Claire Dux.
 Dux was an opera star who sang frequently in Chicago and Europe; at the time of her White House performance she was married to Charles H. Swift of the Swift meatpacking family.
-Horowitz was a renowned Ukrainian pianist, who like Heifetz, was an ascending young star.
-Unlike Heifetz, however, who had left Russia before the Communist Revolution, Horowitz had escaped from the Soviet Union in 1925 on the pretense of studying abroad.
-Both became American citizens, Heifetz in 1925 and Horowitz in 1944.
+Horowitz was an ascending young star who had escaped from the Soviet Union in 1925 on the pretense of studying abroad.
+He became an American citizen in 1944

 Programs, guest lists, and other documentation for the Hoover Administration musicales are preserved in the Lou Henry Hoover Papers at the Hoover Library.